In the Twilight of Memory

 I remember them, I remember those walks, those car rides, those late-night heart-to-hearts.
 These memories have smells, scents of summer, autumn, winter, and spring.

 They smell like apple crisp, of coffee and cigarettes.
-They smell like perfume and hairspray, like angel food cake.
-Like fresh cut hay, cattle and pigs, manure, damp clay, and feed sacks of grain.
+They smell strong like perfume and hairspray, but also soft and sweet like angel food cake baking in the oven.
+They smell like fresh cut hay, cattle and pigs, manure, damp clay, and feed sacks of grain.
 They taste like cream soda and trail mix, like hard candy, and fruit punch.
 They smell like fish and taste like DQ milkshakes, and feel like car rides home in a 69 Chevelle.

 I follow them to remember, to feel them again, I reach out into the darkness, I want to feel them all again…

-The pitch black is transcendent, taking me to places illuminated in memories, projected like film strips, holograms of what was once life, now lost to a time and a place I cannot return to, too faraway to go back to.
+The pitch black is transcendent, taking me to places illuminated in memories, projected like film strips, holograms of what once was my life, now lost to a time and a place I cannot return to, too faraway to go back to.

 Other smells permeate, triggering flashes of days gone by, sensations of sun and heat, the touch of soil and grass, the humming of cicadas, the taste of french toast, of curly fries and homemade BBQ sauce, of dry spaghetti and parmesan cheese, and Lipton instant iced tea.

-I can feel objects in my hands, things I once held that have now claimed meaning they never had before, things made of plastic, things with colorful buttons and cords, of plastic animals, trucks, and tractors.
+I can feel objects in my hands, things that have now claimed meaning they never had before, things made of plastic, things with colorful buttons and cords, of toy animals, trucks, and tractors.
 Action figures with swords and bows, cups and dishes, and a yellow brush with frazzled bristles.

 Voices call out louder and I leave behind these memories in search of others, my senses invaded with triggers, I can smell burritos, chili and dinner rolls, I can taste chocolate milk, nasty carrots and old peanut butter, I can feel tiny pieces of gravel between my finger tips, I can hear the ping of an aluminum bat making contact with a softball, I can smell the leather of worn out baseball gloves, the smell of incense, the taste of wine, and the sight of flickering candles.

-I can feel cold wood on my palms, the hexagonal shape of No.2 pencils, the smell of chalk, a used rubber eraser, of markers, I can hear the bell ring at recess, and I can smell the awful odors of the school bus.
+I can feel cold wood on my palms, the hexagonal shape of No.2 pencils, the smell of chalk, a used rubber eraser, of markers, I can hear the bell ring at recess, and I can smell the awful odors of a school bus ride home.

-I hear voices here too, young voices I once knew, from a girl on the school bus who once made me listen to a Faith Hill song while we kissed, I can taste our shared McFlurry with the tiny M&Ms, I can taste purple Skittles, and see Zero brand candy bars, I can hear her speak, and I can see into her blue eyes.
+I hear voices here too, young voices I once knew, from a girl on the school bus who once made me listen to that Faith Hill song “This Kiss” while we literally kissed in the backseat, I can taste our shared McDonald’s McFlurry the one with the tiny M&Ms, I can taste purple Skittles – her favorite, and see Zero brand candy bars – also her favorite, I can hear her speak, I can see into her blue eyes, those beautiful blue eyes that would close for the last time just a few years later.

-I can hear the swish of track pants, I can feel the cotton of the sweat pants I had on almost every day because I hated jeans, I can smell sweat and deodorant, I can see him, that guy I had a crush on before I even knew that sort of thing could happen, I can remember what it felt like when neither of us were watching where we were going and bumped into each other in the cafeteria, turning just in time to make face-to-face contact.
-I pretended like our lips touching was the nastiest thing ever, but actually I liked it.
+I can hear the swishing sound of track pants that everyone seemed to own, and I can feel the soft cotton of those blue sweat pants I wore every week because I hated the feel of denim jeans, I can smell sweat and deodorant, I can see him, that guy I had a crush on before I even knew that sort of thing could happen, I can remember what it felt like when neither of us were watching where we were going and bumped into each other in the cafeteria, turning just in time to make face-to-face contact.
+I pretended like our lips touching was the grossest thing ever, but actually I liked it.

-I can smell doe pee and dirt, frying bacon, eggs, and deep fried fish.
-I can smell beer and cigarettes, I can see cards and orange hats and vests, camo and flannel, I can feel early morning walks in the cold, I can hear birds chirping while watching the sunrise.
-I can taste chili with saltine crackers, I can smell chicken nuggets, and taste birdthay cake.
+I can smell doe pee and dirt, frying bacon, eggs, and deep fried fish and potato slices.
+I can smell beer and cigarettes, I can see people shuffling playing cards and wearing orange hats and vests, camo and flannel, I can feel early morning walks in the cold, I can hear birds chirping while watching the sunrise.
+I can taste chili with saltine crackers, I can smell chicken nuggets, and taste birthday cake.

 Attracting my attention further in, is the sight of a table cloth with plates and silverware, the smell of baking turkey tempts me closer, I can hear the sounds of a parade on the television, the sounds of an electric carving knife.
-I can taste mashed sweet potatoes with melted marshmallows on top, my favorite, and I can see stuffing in a large dark green bowl.
-I can see white and dark orange bowls across the table with many other things like corn, mashed white potatoes and gravy in a pitcher, canned gelatin cranberry sauce cut into slices, I can smell dinner rolls baking, and can see red jello in a square container.
+I can taste mashed sweet potatoes with melted marshmallows on top – my favorite, and I can see stuffing in a large dark green bowl.
+I can see white and dark orange bowls across the table with many other things like corn, buttery mashed Russet potatoes, gravy in a pitcher, and canned gelatin cranberry sauce cut into slices, I can smell dinner rolls baking, smell pumpkin pie baking, and I can see red Jello jiggling in a square container.

 Wafting from elsewhere in the dark I can smell candles of spruce, fir, cedar, and pine.
 I can see twinkling lights of red, blue, green, and yellow.
-I can hear cassette tapes playing Christmas carols sang by the Chipmunks, I can taste green-dyed wreaths made of corn flakes and melted marshmallows, sugar cookies shaped like bells, stars, santas and snowmen.
-I can taste balls of peanut butter and crushed graham crackers covered in chocolate, squares of fudge with a walnut on top.
+I can hear cassette tapes playing Christmas carols sang by the Chipmunks, I can taste green-dyed wreaths made of corn flakes and melted marshmallows, I can taste sugar cookies shaped like bells, stars, Santas and snowmen.
+I can taste balls of peanut butter mixed with crushed graham crackers covered in chocolate, and squares of fudge with a walnut on top.